shaidyadvice/shaidyadvice.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: DFS and Bestball player and consultant, Gamer, Nerd.
+subtitle: DFS and Bestball Player & Consultant, Gamer, Nerd
 ---
 ## My story
 I'm a former particle physicist turned DFS pro.
 In addition to my successful career as a DFS and Bestball player, I enjoy building tools that help other players level up their game.
 I've worked on [The LegUp Sidekick](https://www.legendaryupside.com/sidekick/) and [SaberSim](https://www.sabersim.com/).
 See [My Work](./mywork.html)for more.